 What is Related Party Transactions?

-Related Party Transaction is a transaction/ deal/ arrangement between two related parties for the transfer of resources, services or obligations, irrespective of whether a price is charged.
-A related party transaction can have an effect on the statement of profit or loss and financial position of an entity.
-The requirement to disclose related party transactions between related parties in Financial Statement is necessary.
+Related Party Transaction is a transaction/ deal/ arrangement between two related parties for the transfer of resources, services or obligations, irrespective of whether a price is charged and it can have an effect on the statement of profit or loss and financial position of an entity.
+The requirement to disclose such transactions between related parties in Financial Statement is necessary.
 Also, Related parties may enter into transactions that unrelated parties may not.

-- Transactions with Subsidiary, Associate and Joint Venture.
+- Transactions with the Subsidiary company, Associate, and Joint Venture;

 - Transactions with Relatives of Owner of Entity.